mmcc1/crystalline/README.md

 Q: I read that Crystalline is an "obviously broken cipher":

 A: It has quirks, but nothing which has been demonstrated as exploitable.
-The acid is test is to decrypt a file and that, so far, has never been achieved.
+The acid test is to decrypt a file and that, so far, has never been achieved.

 Q: I read that there is no need to introduce a salt: